 Those 20 questions to ask your prospective SEO provider should put you in good stead to tell whether they're a good fit for your business.
 You'll have an understanding of their experience, expertise, and the types of results you can expect.

 And, more importantly, you'll be able to tell whether there's rapport or not.
-Being able to have good, constructive conversation with your agency is an incredibly important part of a healthy relationship.
+Being able to have good, constructive conversation with your agency is an incredibly important part of a healthy relationship, and a defining factor in the success of your ongoing digital marketing.